Installation Guide

 3

-• Remove the pull tab that states "Remove to power on sensor"
+• Remove the pull tab labelled "Remove to power on sensor"

 • The sensor will automatically connect to the One NZ NB-IoT network